Dairy Cow Isopods are arguably the go-to species for beginners and experienced keepers alike – and for good reason.

 Porcellio laevis ‘Dairy Cow’ has a lot in common with their bovine namesakes.

-They’re large, black and white all over, and they have quite the appetite!
-Which of course, we can put to great use as a cleanup crew in a terrarium or vivarium.
+They’re large, black, and white all over, and they have quite the appetite – which, of course, we can put to great use as a cleanup crew in a terrarium or vivarium.

-Dairy Cow Isopods Care
+Where Dairy Cow Isopods Shine

 Dairy Cow Isopods are one of the larger species on the market, so you’re going to need a reasonably sized container to culture them.